ONLYOFFICE/onlyoffice-trello/README.md

 Please note: if you are using ONLYOFFICE Docs Cloud, all the required data/details, including JWT settings, are sent to you via the registration email, or can be found via the Docs Cloud Admin Panel.

-## Using ONLYOFFICE Trello Power-Up
+## Using ONLYOFFICE Power-Up for Trello

 Users are able to view, edit, and co-author documents uploaded to Trello board cards.
 The editor opens by clicking on the ONLYOFFICE button on the right Power-Ups panel.